-According to Note: p<0.001 for the relationship between the intersectional group variable and specific bullying dimension.
+Figure 3.
+Intersectional group and work-related bullying dimensions.
+Note: \\\p < 0.001 for the relationship between the intersectional group variable and specific bullying dimension.

-, there was a significant relationship between all work-related bullying dimensions, except for experiencing pressure from someone else not to claim something which by right one is entitled to.
-In all significant dimensions "white" men had the highest rate, which were also noticeable higher than for any other intersectional group.
+According to Figure 3, there was a significant relationship between all work-related bullying dimensions, except for experiencing pressure from someone else not to claim something that by right one is entitled to.
+In all significant dimensions, 'white' men had the highest rate, which were also noticeably higher than for any other intersectional group.

-The lowest rates, again on all dimensions, except for one's opinions being ignored, were among "Asian" women workers.
+The lowest rates, again on all dimensions, except for one's opinions being ignored, were among 'Asian' women workers.
 Another apparent pattern was that all men's intersectional groups were more likely to report being bullied than their women counterparts across most work-related bullying dimensions.

 Table 1 presents logistic regression estimates for the relationships between intersections and bullying.
-In general, in all three models, "white" men tend to have had the highest likelihood of reporting different workplace bullying types.
-Model 1 estimates suggest that all intersections, except for "white" and "black" women, were significantly less likely than "white" men to report workplace bullying in general, with "Asian" women being the least likely to report it.
-According to Model 2 estimates, all intersections, except for "black" women, were significantly less likely than "white" men to report work-related bullying.
-Finally, as Model 3 suggests, only "Asian" men and women were significantly less likely than "white" men to report personal bullying.
+In general, in all three models, 'white' men tend to have had the highest likelihood of reporting different workplace bullying types.
+Model 1 estimates suggest that all intersections, except for 'white' and 'black' women, were significantly less likely than 'white' men to report workplace bullying in general, with 'Asian' women being the least likely to report it.
+According to Model 2 estimates, all intersections, except for 'black' women, were significantly less likely than 'white' men to report work-related bullying.
+Finally, as Model 3 suggests, only 'Asian' men and women were significantly less likely than 'white' men to report personal bullying.
 The differences were not significant for other intersections.

-Other factors that made the difference to the likelihood of bullying were age, where older workers were less likely than younger workers to report all three types of bullying; and tenure, where the longer someone has been in their current workplace, the more likely they were to experience bullying.
+Other factors that made a difference to the likelihood of bullying were age, where older workers were less likely than younger workers to report all three types of bullying, and tenure, where the longer someone has been in their current workplace, the more likely they were to experience bullying.